HorseSense: Bringing Equine Facilitated Learning Into the Classroom

 Educational services

-A sensory-based equine facilitated learning experience designed for schools, homes, and community spaces.
+HorseSense is a sensory-based equine facilitated learning program designed to bring the experience of learning through horses into classrooms, homes, and community spaces.

 HorseSense: Horses Offering People Education is excited to partner with local schools to offer a collaborative, classroom-based enrichment experience.